 The Alzheimer’s Association of Greater Cincinnati promotes a principled working culture of compassionate service to all, mutual respect for all and organizational excellence in all we do.
 We strive to create an environment that is culturally relevant and competent, family friendly and fosters creativity and professional growth.
-We are unified in purpose and dedicated to our established mission of service, ever mindful and respectful of the individuals who donate time, talent and financial resources to sustain our mission.
+We are unified in our purpose and dedicated to our established mission of service, ever mindful and respectful of the individuals who donate time, talent and financial resources to sustain our mission.

 A world without Alzheimer's.

 The Alzheimer's Association of Greater Cincinnati is a tax-exempt, 501(c)(3) nonprofit, donor-supported organization.
 The Chapter's 501(c)(3) Application Form (1023) is available upon request by contacting Finance and Operations Director Bob Luckerman at email@example.com.
 Chapter programs and services are made possible through contributions from individuals, corporations and foundations.
 The Greater Cincinnati Chapter uses 70 percent of all funds raised for programs, services and research efforts.

 The Chapter's Conflict of Interest Policy is available upon request by contacting Finance and Operations Director Bob Luckerman at firstname.lastname@example.org.

 Board of Directors – Alzheimer's Association of Greater Cincinnati

 The Board of Directors establishes policies, which ensure sufficient resources, and monitors the Association's achievement of mission-related goals.
 The following individuals are current members of the Board of Directors:

 Jason O' Dell, MS, CWM, Treasurer